RAJ-MANE/biz_arena/README.md

-# TechSummit-2.0 Platform
+# BizArena - Virtual Startup Simulation Platform

-A modern, business-style hackathon platform built with Next.js, Drizzle ORM, Supabase, and Tailwind CSS.
-This project supports leader-only teams, custom authentication, admin console, and comprehensive quiz functionality for entrepreneurial skill assessment.
+A modern, interactive startup simulation platform built with Next.js, Drizzle ORM, Supabase, and Tailwind CSS.
+Step into the founder's seat and run a virtual startup in this fast-paced simulation where you make critical decisions on product, marketing, and funding to outmaneuver competitors and dominate the market.

+## Event Details
+**Time:** 10:00 A.M to 1:00 P.M
+**Location:** Lab 520, 521

 ## ✅ **Latest Update: Production Ready with Full Mobile Responsiveness!**